Tygo-van-den-Hurk/NixOS/README.md

 # NixOS
 This repository contains the the configuration files for the NixOS.
-NixOS is a linux distrobution that allows reproducibility.
+NixOS is a linux distribution that allows reproducibility.

 | Name | link|
 |---|---|